sourcegraph/handbook/content/departments/people-talent/talent/index.md

 ### How we measure culture

+- Types of Lattice surveys (coming soon)
-- Engagment Surveys
+  - Engagment Surveys (coming soon)
-- Pulse Surveys
+  - Pulse Surveys (coming soon)
+- How to access survey results (coming soon)
+- How the People Team shares survey results with the company (coming soon)
+- Hot the People Team actions survey results (coming soon)

 ## Resources for Talent Team